 Avoid a Best and Final

 Do all you can to avoid a best and final.
 A best and final is typically held when a seller has received several offers and will ask all bidders to submit their highest and best offers.
-A best and final offer is essentially the highest and best price the buyer is willing to pay without the option of submitting another offer.
+A best and final offer is necessarily the highest and best price the buyer is willing to pay without the option of sending another offer.
 The seller will request that potential buyers only submit one final offer and the highest and most qualified offer generally wins.

 These are just a few tips for winning a bidding war.
 Paying a premium for a desirable well-priced home is the only way to get into the market today.
-Instead of looking for homes that could break your budget, look for apartments 10 – 20 percent less than the highest amount you’re willing to spend.
+Instead of looking for homes that could break your budget, search for apartments 10 – 20 percent less than the highest amount you’re willing to spend.
 This will give you a chance to find a home and get a deal done.
 It’s a hard task, but if you’re dedicated, you’ll get an excellent home in one of the greatest cities on the planet.
 Do you have any other tips for people trying to find an apartment in New York City?
 Share your advice in a comment below.